 #5.
 Iceland in March Is The Time To Take Advantage Of Hot Pots and Hot Tubs

 Bring your swimsuit!
 We cannot stress this enough.
-There is nothing quite like sitting in a steaming hot tub or hot pot in the winter, defrosting while reflecting on the adventures of your day.
+If you’re looking for what to do in March in Iceland there is nothing quite like sitting in a steaming hot tub or hot pot in the winter, defrosting while reflecting on the adventures of your day!

 Understandably, it does seem counterintuitive to bring a swimsuit to a country called Iceland during one of the colder months of the year, and yet there are so many opportunities to wear it.
-Every town in Iceland has at least one swimming pool complex (Reykjavik has many).
+Every town in Iceland has at least one swimming pool complex.

 These complexes often include a heated lap swimming pool, a heated kiddie pool, and multiple hot tubs of differing temperatures.
 Laugardalslaug, the main pool in Reykjavik, even has a salt-water hot tub.

-Soaking after a long day doesn’t have to be reserved for man-made pool complexes.
-If bathing in the middle of nature while gazing at glaciers, snow-capped mountains, or waterfalls is more your style, Iceland has a remarkable number of hot pots (pool/river of geothermally heated spring water mixed with cold spring water) throughout the country for your enjoyment.
+If bathing in the middle of nature while gazing at glaciers, snow-capped mountains, or waterfalls is more your style, Iceland has a remarkable number of hot pots throughout the country for your enjoyment.

-They are both impressive, relaxing, and often healing experiences, however, the increase in tourism has made them overcrowded.
-Even in an “off-season” month like March, the Blue Lagoon requires advanced booking in order to guarantee a time slot, and it’s encouraged to arrive at the Myvatn Nature Baths right when they open.
-Despite their crowds and hefty prices, both experiences are worthy of a visit at least once.
+They are both impressive and relaxing, however, the increase in tourism has made them overcrowded.
+Even in an “off-season” month like March, the Blue Lagoon requires advanced booking and it’s encouraged to arrive at the Myvatn Nature Baths right when they open.
+Despite their crowds and hefty prices, both experiences are worth a visit at least once.

 The Blue Lagoon is in a great area and is actually on our list of Best Places To Stay In Iceland.
 In this post, we offer suggestions for where to stay around the Ring Road!